What tests do I need to take?

 No. We will consider the highest component scores from either the old or new test.
 The two tests are significantly different and therefore we will not combine scores from the two different tests.
-Likewise, we do not “superscore” the ACT to create a new composite score.
-We will consider the highest component scores across multiple sittings of the ACT, if the student submits the scores to us via a testing firm.
+Likewise, we do not “superscore” the ACT across multiple sittings of the test.

 Does Princeton accept ACT scores?